Provisional Government of the Republic of Korea: Foreign relations

 In 1919, when US President Woodrow Wilson advocated for national self-determination, Rhee promoted the League of Nations mandate in the United States, and Kim Kyu-sik pushed for independence under the approval of a victorious country in Paris.
 The provisional government gained approval from China and Poland through its diplomatic efforts.
 Meanwhile, in 1944, the government received approval from the Soviet Union.
 Jo So-ang, the head of the KPG's diplomatic department, met with the French ambassador in Chongqing and was quoted as saying that the French government would give unofficial approval to the government in April 1945.
 However, the government did not gain formal recognition from the US, UK, and other world powers.
-In 2019, the US Congress adopted a specific resolution that stated the Provisional Government of the Republic of Korea was essential to the success of Korean democracy.
+In 2019, the US Congress adopted a specific resolution that stated the Provisional Government of the Republic of Korea was essential to the success of South Korean democracy.